HSA Eligibility Details4 min read • March 27, 2018

 The value and benefits of an HSA are hard to pass up.
-Their short-term and long-term savings options create flexibility to enable an HSA strategy that works best for you.
-In order to take advantage of these opportunities, you need to be eligible.
-Here are the requirements to determine your HSA-eligibility.
+Their short-term and long-term savings options create flexibility to enable the specific HSA strategy that works best for you.
+In order to take advantage of these opportunities, however, you must be eligible to set up a health savings account.
+Here are the requirements to determine your HSA eligibility.

 Health Plan Requirements for HSA Eligibility

 - In 2019, your health insurance must have an annual minimum deductible of $1,350 for individuals and $2,700 for families.

 - In 2019, the annual out-of-pocket maximum can’t be more than $6,750 for individuals and $13,500 for families.
 This definition only applies to in-network services.
 The minimum annual deductible and maximum out-of-pocket amounts are indexed annually for inflation and subject to change annually.

 - The health insurance plan must be structured so that the individual/family pays the first costs of healthcare (including prescriptions) up to the deductible, before any insurance payments kick in.
 Preventative care is excluded from this definition.